-Origins Available: English
+- Origins Available:

 The Jolivet family's name is derived from the ancient Norman culture that was established in Britain following the Norman Conquest of island in 1066.
 Their name originated with an early member who was a happy and lively person.
 The surname of Jolliffe was originally derived from the Old French word joli, of the same meaning.

 Early Origins of the Jolivet family

 The surname Jolivet was first found in Staffordshire where they were an ancient family granted lands by William the Conqueror, and "allied to some of the chief nobles of the Kingdom."
 A northern branch enjoyed power and affluence in Europe before the Norman Conquest, and were originally known as Jolli.
 This spelling changed with the years to Jollye, to Jolliff, and finally to Jolliffe.

 Early History of the Jolivet family

 This web page shows only a small excerpt of our Jolivet research.
-Another 269 words (19 lines of text) covering the years 1824, 1573, 1523, 1524, 1527, 1554, 1554, 1555, 1555, 1613, 1680, 1660, 1679, 1660, 1750, 1734, 1741, 1697, 1771, 1621, 1658, 1621, 1637, 1640, 1643 and 1643 are included under the topic Early Jolivet History in all our PDF Extended History products and printed products wherever possible.
+Another 153 words (11 lines of text) covering the years 1824, 1573, 1523, 1524, 1527, 1554, 1554, 1555, 1555, 1613, 1680, 1660, 1679, 1660, 1750, 1734, 1741, 1697, 1771, 1621, 1658, 1621, 1637, 1640, 1643 and 1643 are included under the topic Early Jolivet History in all our PDF Extended History products and printed products wherever possible.

 Jolivet Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Jolivet include Jolliffe, Jolli, Jolliff and others.

 Early Notables of the Jolivet family (pre 1700)

-Another 142 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 142 words (10 lines of text) are included under the topic Early Jolivet Notables in all our PDF Extended History products and printed products wherever possible.

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Jolivets to arrive on North American shores: